Shooting of Rylan Wilder: Legal proceedings

 In November 2019, family of Wilder, Tom Wilder and Lucia Morales, sued the accomplice of Willis for damages.
 His mother said the bullet ripped a chunk of his left arm and he may not regain the hand's full use ever again due to the bone being irreparably destroyed.
-Wilder's mother also said that when he was hospitalized, he asked his family if his sister, who also attended UpBeat Music & Arts, was okay and if he would be able to play guitar again.
+Wilder's mother also stated that when he was hospitalized, he asked his family if his sister, who also attended UpBeat Music & Arts, was okay and if he would be able to play guitar again.

-Timothy J. Cavanagh, lawyer who was hired to represent the family, said that he plans to collect video footage of the incident to find out what happened, he said that he will request Des Plaines police for audio communication logs and bodycam footage.
+Timothy J. Cavanagh, a lawyer who was hired to represent the family, collected video footage of the incident to find out what happened, and requested Des Plaines police for audio communication logs and bodycam footage.
 The family's lawsuit blamed Maurice Murphy for the incident, stating: "Maurice Murphy knew or should have been aware that his actions... could lead to further acts of violence involving innocent bystanders".
-Cavanagh said that the officer who shot at Willis had his bodycam pointed down for unknown reasons and he is going to investigate that.
+Cavanagh claimed that the officer who shot at Willis had his bodycam pointed down for unknown reasons and vowed to investigate why.

-In August 2021, District Attorney Kim Foxx said that she will not charge officer James Armstrong because his use of force was reasonable.
+In August 2021, District Attorney Kim Foxx did not charge officer James Armstrong because his use of force was reasonable.
 She said that he feared for his life and he did not see Wilder during the shooting.
-Foxx said that Wilder couldn't be seen in Armstrong's bodycam footage, confirming his claim of not being able to see him.
+Foxx said that Wilder could not be seen in Armstrong's bodycam footage, confirming his claim of not being able to see him.
 Des Plaines police chief David Anderson supported Foxx's decision.
 Timothy Cavanagh was outraged by her decision, calling the officer's actions "reckless".
 In October 2023, a $1.9 million settlement with the family was reached.
 City of Des Plaines added that them accepting the settlement does not mean they accept their liability for the shooting, it also called the actions of the officers involved "heroic".
-The settment also included officer James Armstrong, who the family sued in 2019.
+The settlement also included officer James Armstrong, who the family sued in 2019.
 He agreed to pay them $20 million.
 Despite this, Armstrong still works as a police officer.
-Wilder said that he accepts the settlement and plans to become a professional gultarist, Wilder's lawyer gifted him a special guitar signed by members of The Rolling Stones.
+Wilder said that he accepts the settlement and plans to become a professional guitarist, Wilder's lawyer gifted him a special guitar signed by members of The Rolling Stones.
 Wilder played it in front of journalists.